Qumulo/docs/azure-guide/getting-started-qumulo-scalable-file-service.md

 ---
-title: "Getting Started with the Azure Native Qumulo Scalable File Service"
+title: "Getting Started with Azure Native Qumulo Scalable File Service (ANQ)"
-summary: "This section explains how to deploy Azure Native Qumulo Scalable File Service, view information about your service, and connect to the Web UI."
+summary: "This section explains how to deploy ANQ, view information about your service, and connect to the Web UI."
 permalink: /azure-guide/getting-started-qumulo-scalable-file-service.html
 sidebar: azure_guide_sidebar
 keywords: cloud, azure, native, scalable_file_service, file_service, getting_started
 ---

-## To Deploy the {{site.azure.qumuloOnAzureLong}}
+## To Deploy {{site.azure.qumuloOnAzureLong}}
 This section explains how to deploy the service in Azure.

 1. Log in to the Azure Portal and search for `{{site.azure.qumuloOnAzureLong}}`.